 Welcome to PM Notes, the personal blog of Pastor Matt Richard.

-Pastor Matt is currently in the colloquy process in order to be rostered as a pastor in the Lutheran Church Missouri Synod.
-He was previously a Senior Pastor in Sidney, Montana, an Associate Pastor of Spiritual Care and Youth Ministries in Williston, North Dakota, and an Associate Pastor of Children and Youth in Rancho Cucamonga, California.
+Rev. Dr. Matthew Richard is the pastor of Zion Lutheran Church of Gwinner, ND.
+He was previously a Senior Pastor in Sidney, Montana, an Associate Pastor in Williston, North Dakota, and an Associate Pastor in Rancho Cucamonga, California.

 Luther Tower at Concordia Seminary

 He received his undergraduate degree in Finance and Economics from Minot State University in North Dakota.
 After a short career working as an Investment Representative for a company of AIG, he moved to Minnesota to obtain his Master Divinity from Lutheran Brethren Seminary, MN.
 In 2005, a year after graduating from seminary, he was ordained into the ministry by the CLBA.
-Currently he is a candidate for the Doctor of Ministry Degree at Concordia Seminary, St. Louis MO.
-His Major Applied Research Project at Concordia Seminary is exploring the journey of American Evangelicals into Confessional Lutheran thought.
+In 2013 he was certified for ministry in the Lutheran Church Missouri Synod.
+Furthermore, in 2013 he obtained a Doctor of Ministry Degree from Concordia Seminary, St. Louis MO.
+His Major Applied Research Project at Concordia Seminary was exploring the journey of American Evangelicals into Confessional Lutheran thought.

 The blog originally began as weekly devotional thoughts, called PM Notes, that were sent out to parishioners through email.
 After the challenges of keeping email addresses up-to-date, the complications of spam filters and the plethora of devotions, it was decided to compile all the material into a centralized location.
 The devotional thoughts continue to this date yet through this new medium of blogging.
 Since beginning the blog, it has expanded to include a resource/archive site that hosts several hundred articles, teaching sheets, The Lutheran Lexicon and other various resources.
 CLICK HERE to learn more about the blog or CLICK HERE for the blog's Site Map.